Milo (film)

-Milo is an upcoming French comedy-drama film written and directed by Nicole Garcia from a screenplay she co-wrote with Jacques Fieschi, starring Marion Cotillard, Artus, Théodore Pellerin, Laure Calamy, Charles Berling and Éric Elmosnino.
+Milo (French: 7:40 ce matin-là) is an upcoming French drama film directed by Nicole Garcia from a screenplay she co-wrote with Jacques Fieschi, Laurette Polmanss, and Olivier Demangel, starring Marion Cotillard, Théodore Pellerin, Artus, Laure Calamy, Charles Berling, Éric Elmosnino, Alexis Manenti, and Anne Brochet.

+The film will have its world premiere at the 74th San Sebastián International Film Festival on 24 September 2026, where it will compete for the Golden Shell.
+It will be released theatrically in France by StudioCanal on 20 January 2027.

 Plot

 After leaving prison, Alice starts working as a waitress in a small cafeteria next to an auto repair garage.
 She befriends a young man named Milo, who works at the garage.
 Alice's real reason for getting close to the young man is deeply personal: Milo is her son.